JohnnCore/JohnnCore.github.io/zNew/Web/OWASP/SQLi.md

 ## Write
 ### MySQL
 There are hundreds of global variables in a MySQL configuration, and we don't want to retrieve all of them.
-We will then filter the results to only show the secure_file_priv variable, using the WHERE clause we learned about in a previous section.
+We will then filter the results to only show the secure_file_priv variable.

-And the result shows that the secure_file_priv value is empty, meaning that we can read/write files to any location.
+If secure_file_priv value is empty, meaning that we can read/write files to any location.

 ```sql
 SELECT variable_name, variable_value FROM information_schema.global_variables where variable_name="secure_file_priv"
 ```